Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Serving Los Angeles general contractors

 In brief: Serving Los Angeles and surrounding areas.
-No fake office claims.

-We work with GCs across Los Angeles County, from small remodel-focused builders to commercial tenant improvement teams.
-Our value is consistent: trade-aware placement, multi-carrier shopping, and fast compliance support when your GC packet requires specific COI and endorsement language.
+We work with GCs across Los Angeles County, from small remodel focused builders to commercial tenant improvement teams.
+Our value is consistent: trade aware placement, multi-carrier shopping, and fast compliance support when your GC packet requires specific COI and endorsement language.

-If your job start depends on paperwork, include “urgent compliance” in and upload the insurance exhibit or portal checklist.
-Clear inputs usually prevent back-and-forth.
+Need a COI today?
+If your job start depends on paperwork, flag urgent compliance in your quote request and upload the insurance exhibit or portal checklist.
+Clear inputs usually prevent back and forth.

 What general liability covers for general contractors in Los Angeles

-In brief: GL is your core third-party liability policy for jobsite and post-job claims.
+In brief: GL is your core third party liability policy for jobsite and post job claims.

-General liability is designed to help with covered third-party claims connected to your operations, such as:
+General liability is designed to help with covered third party claims connected to your operations, such as:

-• Third-party bodily injury (example: a visitor trips near a work area)
+• Third party bodily injury (example: a visitor trips near a work area)

-• Third-party property damage (example: damage during demo, framing, or finish work)
+• Third party property damage (example: damage during demo, framing, or finish work)

 • Products and completed operations (example: a claim made after closeout alleging damage tied to covered work)